ksevindik/ksevindik.github.io/_posts/2006-06-21-wepsphere-portal-with-multiple-user-registries.md

+---
+layout: post
-# Wepsphere Portal with Multiple User Registries
+title: Wepsphere Portal with Multiple User Registries
+author: Kenan Sevindik
+---
 In our project, we employ the `Websphere Portal` product.
 Some of our users are defined in `Active Directory` and some others are defined in a relational database.
 As you may know, `Websphere Portal` has support for `Active Directory` as its user registry, but as we also have user definitions outside of `Active Directory`, we need a way to provide all the